charliegorm/csce580ai/ProjectB/reports/written/projectBanalysis.md

 # 3. Fine-Tuned DistilBERT — Training Curves Analysis

-The following figure shows **training loss across the single epoch**, demonstrating steady learning without divergence:
+The following figure shows the training & validation metrics across the single fine-tuning epoch, including:

+- Training loss
+- Validation loss
+- Validation accuracy

 <img src="../figures/distilbert_train_val_curves.png" width="500">

 ### Training Curve Interpretation

-- Training loss consistently decreases over the epoch.
+- Training loss decreases smoothly, indicating consistent learning.
-- Validation loss tracks similarly without diverging.
-- No sharp upward swing in validation loss -> no overfitting.
-- However, model accuracy plateaued early due to:
-  - use of CPU/MPS instead of GPU
+- Validation loss also decreases, showing that the model is generalizing rather than overfitting.
+- Validation accuracy rises steadily, stabilizing near ~0.80 by the end of the epoch.
-  - only 1 epoch of training (time constraints)
+- With only 1 epoch, the curves show no signs of instability or divergence.
+- Training quality is limited mainly by:
+  - Machine hardware constraints
+  - Single-epoch fine-tuning (done to keep runtime manageable)

 ### Conclusion

-Model is learning steadily but would benefit from 2–3 epochs on a different machine.
+The model learns cleanly and efficiently during the single epoch, with both validation loss and validation accuracy trending in the correct direction.
+More epochs (2–3) on a proper machine would likely yield improved performance and smoother curves.

 ---